Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 Ctrl can also be replaced with Cmd instead for macOS users

-# Installation On Windows With Intel GPUs
+# Installation On Windows With Intel Arc GPUs

 ### DISABLE INTEL IGPU BEFORE INSTALLING ANYTHING